ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 6. All players will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
 7. Qualifier stage's result will using to seeding and choosen captains.
    - Higher score will have higher chance to be picked on Drafting phase. player will be eliminated if he got too low in qualifier and not being picked on Drafting phase.
-8. All players will advance to Drafting phase, except players disrupting the match by foul play or trying seed manipulation.
+8. Some best-performance players will advance to Drafting phase.
+   - The number of players advanced will be determined by how many players required on Drafting phase. (i.e. For 16 teams, each team have 5 players' size, total `16*5=90` players are required on Drafting phase.
+So
+   *about* Top 95 will be advanced to Drafting phase, giving captains some extra choices for last pick.) *This might change depending on the number of incoming registrations.*
-   - Disqualified player beacuse above reason will be announced before Drafting phase actual take place.
+   - Disrupting the match by foul play or trying seed manipulation will result in disqualified, they will be announced before Drafting phase actual take place.

 ### Stage instructions